silentrald/node-express-hbs-mongo-Tutorial/README.md

 + - package.json
 ```

-To understand each folders functionality, let's adjust the app.get located in the `app.js` file.
-We should need three files for this:
+To understand each folders' functionality, let's adjust the app.get function located in the `app.js` file.
+We will need three files for this:

 /ctrl/index.js
 ```javascript